equalsraf/neovim-qt/README.md

 A crapload of them

-* I must've been sleeping when I wrote the readyRead handler, it works assuming the buffer does not need to grow ... otherwise it is just broken
 * Error checking (start with the QIODevice related errros)
 * Function call errors are not being handled ATM
 * Deep check QVariants before starting to serialized them